SAP-samples/teched2022-AP261/exercises/ex3/README.md

-# Exercise 3 - Available Bids
+# Exercise 3 - Origination Dashboard - Available Bids

 In this exercise, As a Farmer/Grower, I want to review the available bids published by Agri Company for the commodity I trade in.
 I would be interested to get into a contract with Agri company if the prices are favourable.